configcat/docs/website/docs/faq.md

 The [Zombie (Stale) Flags Report](https://app.configcat.com/my-account/zombie-flags-report) is a list of all feature flags that are not changed in the last (configurable) number of days.
 You can use this report to identify and remove stale feature flags from your source code.
 This report is weekly emailed to you.
 You can set your [email preferences here](https://app.configcat.com/my-account/zombie-flags-report).

 ### I am not getting the Zombie Feature Flag email report.
 What am I doing wrong?
-You can change the frequency, criteria and scope of the ZFFR from the dashboard.
+You can change the frequency, criteria and scope of the Zombie Feature Flag report from the dashboard.

 **Note:** Please be aware that feature flags are only treated as zombie flags if they haven't been modified (with save & publish) in the past configured timeframe.
 It currently doesn't have any connection with your real usage in your code.